mhm-ufz/mHM/INSTALL.md

 such as cygwin or apt-get.

 ### Module systems:
+If you are okay with loading the needed modules as described in the section 'Module systems' above before executing the program you can skip this step and continue with 'Installation'.

-The executable can be build in a way that it runs independend of loaded modules in the end.
+The executable can be built in such a way that it does not require any modules to be loaded.
 The module system, though, adds system paths in the backround the user should not care about too much, so the setup is a workaround.
 (This would be the case with any other building tool aswell.)
 It should be stable, anyway.

-In case you want to have a module-independend build, instead of just executing `cmake ..`, either run
+In case you want to have a module-independent build, instead of just executing `cmake ..`, either run

     cmake -DCMAKE_BUILD_MODULE_SYSTEM_INDEPENDEND:STRING=ON ..